AsmaNord/MedicalWebApp/README.md

 # MedicalWebApp
-Medical Web App for my phather.
+Medical Web App for my father.
 He's a doctor.